neilblom/wordlist-writer/docs/Decisions.md

 Highlighting, tooltips, and project list now share the same tier metadata.

 Architecture is ready for multi‑word cognates and tier filtering UI.

 ---
+“We use .select() after all Supabase inserts to ensure the frontend receives the inserted row.”
+  This prevents future regressions.

+---